Silodosin: History

 Silodosin received its first marketing approval in Japan in May 2006, under the brand name Urief, which is jointly marketed by Kissei Pharmaceutical and Daiichi Sankyo.

 Kissei licensed the US, Canadian, and Mexican rights for silodosin to Watson Pharmaceuticals (now Allergan) in 2004.
 AbbVie absorbed Allergan in 2019.
 The FDA and Health Canada approved silodosin under the brand name Rapaflo in October 2008, and January 2011, respectively.

 Society and culture

 Brand names

-Other brand names include Urorec, Niksol, Silorel, SiloSoft Sildoo, Silodal Silofast, Thrupas, and Flopadex.
+Brand names include Alphacept, Niksol, Rapilif, Sildoo, Silodal Silofast, Silorel, Silotime, Silotrif, Thrupas, and Flopadex, and Urorec.

 Research

 Alpha-1 adrenergic receptor antagonists are being investigated as a means to male birth control due to their ability to inhibit ejaculation but not orgasm.
 While silodosin was completely efficacious in preventing the release of semen in all subjects, 12 out of the 15 participants reported mild discomfort upon orgasm.
 The men also reported the psychosexual side effect of being strongly dissatisfied by their lack of ejaculation.